cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The registration process proceeds as follows.
 The client inputs the following values:

-- password: client password.
+- password: The client's password.
-- creds: client credentials, as described in {{client-material}}.
+- creds: The client credentials, as described in {{client-material}}.

 The server inputs the following values:

-- server_private_key: server private key for the AKE protocol.
+- server_private_key: The server private key for the AKE protocol.
-- server_public_key: server public key for the AKE protocol.
+- server_public_key: The server public key for the AKE protocol.
-- credential_identifier: unique identifier for the client's credential, generated by the server.
+- credential_identifier: A unique identifier for the client's credential, generated by the server.
-- oprf_seed: seed used to derive per-client OPRF keys.
+- oprf_seed: A seed used to derive per-client OPRF keys.

 The registration protocol then runs as shown below: